Kim Calls Rare Congress For North Koreas Ruling Party - UrduPoint

 The UN Security Council, US, EU and others have imposed sanctions on the North over its banned nuclear weapons and ballistic missile programmes, which have made rapid progress under Kim's leadership.

-The acknowledgement of falling short was "intended to justify the regime's expected failure to achieve the economic goals it set out earlier", Hong Min told AFP, an analyst at the Korea Institute for National Unification.
+The acknowledgment of falling short was "intended to justify the regime's expected failure to achieve the economic goals it set out earlier", Hong Min, an analyst at the Korea Institute for National Unification, told AFP.

 The timing of the meeting in January, close to the inauguration of the winner of November's US presidential election, was intended as a signal, he added.